terskayl/CUDA-Path-Tracer/README.md

 This repo included third party code from STBI, tinygltf, and OIDN.

 All models used are my own.
+The HDRIs used were Sunset Fairway, Dikhololo Night, and Passendorf Snow from Polyhaven

 Additional Resources used include:
 The PBRT: https://www.pbr-book.org/4ed/contents